telerik/ajax-docs/controls/scheduler/performance/optimizing-radscheduler-performance.md

 * Number of requests: On-demand loading of scripts generates a few additional requests.
 Other than that, the number is rather low, as skins contain very little number of images.
 Using RadScriptManager and RadStyleSheetManager reduces the number even further.

+* Number of recurring appointments: Recurring appointments are stored as a single appointment with a recurrence rule.
+RadScheduler parses this rule and generates Appointment instances to render and show the end user.
+When the recurrence rule is endless or recurs on very short intervals, this may lead to many appointments being created in memory.
+RadScheduler allows you to add a limit—setting its `MaximumRecurrenceCandidates` property defines how many days can have an occurrence.
+The default is 3000.
+This feature does not apply to client-side binding.